emina/rosette/README.md

 * For more on Rosette, see:

-  [1] Emina Torlak and Rastislav Bodik. _A lightweight symbolic virtual machine for solver-aided host languages._ In PLDI'14.
+  - Emina Torlak and Rastislav Bodik. [_A lightweight symbolic virtual machine for solver-aided host languages._](http://people.csail.mit.edu/emina/pubs/rosette.pldi14.pdf) In PLDI'14.

-  [2] Emina Torlak and Rastislav Bodik. _Growing solver-aided languages with rosette._ In Onward!'13.
+  - Emina Torlak and Rastislav Bodik. [_Growing solver-aided languages with rosette._](http://people.csail.mit.edu/emina/pubs/rosette.onward13.pdf) In Onward!'13.